+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Solid construction plastered on the hard and plasterboard, with areas of PVC panelling.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
+Floorings is predominantly of suspended timber construction with some areas of solid flooring including within the vestibule and the kitchen.
 Various fitted floor coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
 Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the living room which is assumed to be vented to the chimney.
-Other fireplaces have been removed and covered over.
+There is a fireplace opening within the living room which has marble and timber effect surrounds, and appears to be vented to a metal flue at roof level.
+The fireplace currently houses an electric fire.
+Otherwise, fireplaces have been removed/covered over.
 Internal decorations Visually inspected.
+There are paint and paper finishes.
+Cellars Not applicable.

+Electricity

-There are paper, paint and tile finishes.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within the under stair cupboard.
-There is an electric vehicle charging point on the gable wall.
+Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a vestibule inspection cupboard.

+Gas

-Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Gas is from the mains supply with the meter located within an external inspection box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within the under stair cupboard.
-This heats steel radiators and also appears to provide hot water on demand.
-Drainage Drainage covers etc. were not lifted.
-Diamage covers cto.
-Were not inted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.

-Fire, smoke and burglar alarms

-Visually inspected.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.